Comparison

 Thunk.AI: Scales horizontally with business users.
 Each department can build AI solutions independently without IT becoming a bottleneck.
 Modularity and reusable components accelerate subsequent use cases.
 True enterprise AI transformation where dozens or hundreds of business users create agents across the organization.
 IT provides governance and oversight, not implementation.

-Custom Development: Scales only as fast as engineering capacity.
+Custom Code: Scales only as fast as engineering capacity.
 Every new agent or workflow requires developer time.
 This creates a natural ceiling on AI adoption - you can only transform as many processes as your engineering team can implement.
 Organizations face the choice of either limiting AI adoption or substantially expanding engineering headcount.
 Enterprise transformation becomes an engineering capacity problem.

 Choose Thunk.AI When: